krschroeder/baseframe_js/readme.md

-# Base_Frame Plugins &amp; Functions
+# Baseframe JS Scripting #

-A suite of useful Javascript plugins and functions to help with front-end development on websites.
-Instead of searching for unconnected plugins that may not work together well, this suite is to help remedy that.
-It's not to solve every problem with front-end web development, but the most common.
-The scripting features plugins for collapsible sections, popups, parallaxing elements, tabs and more.
-It features utilities for setting and getting cookies, smooth scrolling (without jQuery, or with CSS), throttled resizing, querystring parameter filtering and more.
-The plugin's are meant to be configurable and consistent.
-This scripting is designed to be imported in easily so you can start building!
+A suite of useful JavaScript plugins and functions for front-end development.
+Instead of searching for unconnected plugins that may not work together well, this suite does.
+The package features plugins for collapsible sections, modals, parallaxing elements, tabs and more.
+It features utilities for setting and getting cookies, smooth scrolling, throttled resizing, querystring parameter filtering and more.
+The plugin's are meant to be configurable and consistent with each other.

-## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)
+## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish) ##
 These are made to work with [Cash](https://github.com/fabiospampinato/cash) (with jQuery still an option) as the only dependency.
-Cash is a small jQuery alternative that give developers DOM traversing without the extra bloat.
-In my opinion, having a DOM traversing Library is essential.
-Also, everybody who's done any web developement is familiar with jQuery syntax.
+Cash is a small jQuery alternative that give developers DOM traversing and manipulation.

-## Features
+## Features ##
-### It's small!
-Combined all together its ~ 65k.
-Add that with Cash and its less than jQuery alone!

 ### Pass in parameter options with a `data-` attribute
 The data attribute is always the `data-` (of course) and then the plugin name `pluginName` followed by `-options`.